For an accessible version or to translate, visit:

 NOT helpful things to do

-Hiding foods they don’t like – they will find out and will impact
+Hiding foods they don’t like – they will find out and this will impact

 What can I do to help my child?

-Understanding that eating can be a difficult process as it includes all our senses
+Understand that eating can be a difficult process as it includes all our senses.

-Managing my own anxiety, so I am better able to handle challenging situations
+Manage my own anxiety so I am better able to handle challenging situations.

 (i.e. “I can see you find eating at the table difficult, what do you think might be happening?
 What can we do to support you?”)